SlyHound/CSE138_Assignment1/README.md

 # CSE138_Assignment1

+## Note
+To whomever is grading my assignment, could you please grade the Go code found in the Go_RestAPI folder please.
+If my Go application doesn't work, I guess you could attempt my Python Flask code found in the Python_RestAPI folder.
+I had two programs just in-case one failed and just to try out Go for the first time!

 ## Acknowledgments
 Patrick Redmond, our TA for this class helped to test my Go application on the tests provided to us.